rollbar/rollbar-ios/README.md

 ## Help / Support

-If you run into any issues, please email us at `support@rollbar.com`
+If you run into any problems, please email us at `support@rollbar.com` or [file a bug report](https://github.com/rollbar/rollbar-ios/issues/new).

 ## Contributing